Viewing and Downloading Logs

 To view an audit log

-2. On the Audit log page, you can filter the log based on the following criteria:
+1. Go to Logs > Audit log, and filter the log based on the following criteria:

 Field Description